pavnastia/airline-on-time-performance-analysis/README.md

 ### 1. Dataset Structure

-I reviewed the table structure, column names, data types, and the meaning of each field.
+I started by reviewing the table structure and checking the data types of all columns.
+The dataset includes flight date, airline information, departure and arrival airports, states, airport coordinates, scheduled and actual times, and delay metrics.

 ### 2. Categorical Value Analysis